+"Compulsory evaluation" refers to any assignment, project assessment, laboratory exercise, clinical evaluation, or examination that is deemed so by the MRS Program.

 - a.
-"Compulsory evaluation" refers to any assignment, project assessment, laboratory exercise, clinical evaluation, or examination that is deemed so by the MRS Program. - b.
 When a student is absent from a compulsory evaluation, the student is required to contact the Medical Radiation Sciences Administrative Assistant by email mrsaa@michener.ca or call 416-596-3101 ext.
 3474 and leave a message on the voicemail prior to the compulsory evaluation.
 The MRS AA will be responsible for notifying the appropriate professor(s).
-(Attendance Policy on page 32 and the Standards of Professional Practice: Behaviour for all Health Professional Students Policy on page 69). - c.
+(Attendance Policy and the mrsaa@michener.ca or call 416-596-3101 ext.
+3474 and leave a message on the voicemail prior to the compulsory evaluation.
+The MRS AA will be responsible for notifying the appropriate professor(s).
+(Attendance Policy and the Mrsaadards of Professional Practice: Behaviour for all Health Professional Students Policy). - b.
 Students requesting academic consideration of the missed compulsory evaluation must provide appropriate documentation.
-(Attendance Policy on page 32). - d.
-Where the student is granted a deferred evaluation, such evaluation must take place within 5 working days of the student submitting appropriate documentation following the anticipated end date of the Verification of Student Illness or Injury Form.
+(Attendance Policy). - c.
+Where the student is granted a deferred evaluation, such evaluation must take place within 5 working days of the student submitting appropriate documentation following the anticipated end date of the Verification of Student Illness or Injury Form. - d.
+Where the reasons for absence are deemed to be legitimate, the Course Professor will:

-- e.
-Where the reasons for absence are deemed to be legitimate, the Course Professor will: - make alternate arrangements to provide an equitable evaluation at another time, the format of the evaluation being at the course professor's discretion; or - determine a mark based on a special assignment; or - have the mark omitted from the total; the final course mark being pro-rated. - f.
+- make alternate arrangements to provide an equitable evaluation at another time, the format of the evaluation being at the course professor's discretion; or - determine a mark based on a special assignment; or - have the mark omitted from the total; the final course mark being pro-rated. - e.
 Where a student is granted permission to take a deferred evaluation and misses it, the student is assigned a mark of zero for the evaluation unless the Program is satisfied that missing the deferred evaluation was unavoidable. - Note: No student is automatically entitled to a second deferred evaluation.
-If the Program accepts the student's grounds for missing the deferred evaluation, it may decide to compensate for the missed deferred evaluation in whatever way it chooses, which could be by giving another deferred evaluation; the student cannot request a second deferred evaluation. - g.
+If the Program accepts the student's grounds for missing the deferred evaluation, it may decide to compensate for the missed deferred evaluation in whatever way it chooses, which could be by giving another deferred evaluation; the student cannot request a second deferred evaluation. - f.
 If the reasons for missing a mandatory evaluation are not considered acceptable, the standard penalties, as published by the Program, will apply to the student.